 - 1/2 cup semisweet chocolate chips

-- Make the Cream Cheese Ice Cream: In large saucepan, whisk together egg yolks, half-and-half and powdered sugar.
+- Make the Cream Cheese Ice Cream: In large saucepan, whisk together egg yolks, half-and-half, powdered sugar and salt.
 Heat over medium heat 8 to 10 minutes or until thickened, whisking occasionally (do not let boil).
 Remove from heat.
 Add cream cheese, lemon juice and vanilla bean paste; whisk until cream cheese is melted and mixture is smooth.
 Strain through fine-mesh strainer set over large bowl.
 Cover with plastic wrap placed directly on custard; chill completely (I recommend overnight).